millermetres/PolOfCodeCrypto/principles.md

 # Principles
-I try to keep the following principles while working on this project
+I will try to keep the following principles while working on this project

 - ### Beginner friendly, but give options to dig in
     - Privacy is like a immunity.
 The more people who put effort to protect their privacy, the less vulnerable our society becomes.
 We want more people to care about their privacy.